smaht-dac/submitr/docs/source/advanced_usage.rst

 and remote server-side validation to be done.
 But note that if there are (local) client-side errors, then (remote) server-side validation will `not` actually be done; you must fix those errors first to move on to (remote) server-side validation.
+This option is not substantively different from ``--validate``; it just has a slightly more verbose, interactive interface.

 If you want to perform `only` client-side validation (for whatever reason), there is a ``--validate-local-only`` option which will cause `only` local client-side validation to be done;